uh-class-critics/uh-class-critics.github.io/index.md

 ## Landing Page

-Description

 <img src="images/landing-mockup.png">

 ## Browse Professors Page

-Description
+Students will be able to look through a catalog of professors at UH Manoa and be able to sort instructors based on the department they work under.

 <img src="images/browse-professors-mockup.png">

 ## Browse Courses Page

-Description
+With the dropdown functionality in the NavBar for Browse Courses, Students will be able to select a department and then it will display a page with courses specific for that department

 <img src="images/courses-page-mockup.png">

 ## Professor Overview Page

-Students who have taken those classes will be able to provide a feedback about their professors, rating them, and advising future students.
+Students who have taken those classes will be able to view information about the professor like their ratings, reviews, courses taught, etc.

 <img src="images/professor-overview-mockup.png">

 ## Write Review Page

-In this page, the student will be able to either rate the professor or the course.
-He can choose the level of difficulty, provide information about the materials used, format of the class, his final grade, etc.
+In this page, the student will be able to write reviews for the professor they have taken, giving them a rating, and providing feedback for other students who visit the professor's page.

 <img src="images/write-review-mockup.png">

 ## Sign Up Page

-Descrpition

 <img src="images/signup-mockup.png"/>